-- 7.1 This section supersedes paragraph 5.23 of the Guideline. - 7.2 If a client account is opened on behalf of a single client or there are sub-accounts for each individual client where funds are not co-mingled at the AI, the AI should establish the identity of the underlying client(s) in addition to that of the intermediary opening the account. - 7.3 For a client account in which funds for individual clients are co-mingled, the AI is not required to identify the individual clients.
-This is however subject to the following: - (a) the AI is satisfied that the intermediary opening the client account has customer due diligence procedures as rigorous as its own and equivalent to, or more stringent than, those prescribed by the HKMA; - (b) the AI is satisfied that the intermediary has put in place reliable systems to verify customer identity; and
+- 7.1 This section supersedes paragraph 5.23 of the Guideline.
+It refers to accounts opened in the name of a professional intermediary [IN 30] or of a unit trust, mutual fund, or any other investment scheme (including staff provident fund and retirement scheme) managed or administered by a professional intermediary as an agent. - 7.2 If a client account is opened on behalf of a single client or there are subaccounts for each individual client where funds are not co-mingled at the AI, the AI should establish the identity of the underlying client(s) in addition to that of the intermediary opening the account. - 7.3 For a client account in which funds for individual clients are co-mingled [IN 31], the AI is not required, as a matter of course, to identify the individual clients.
+This is however subject to the following (see also paragraph 6.4 above): - (a) the AI is satisfied that the intermediary has put in place reliable systems to verify customer identity; and - (b) the AI is satisfied that the intermediary has proper systems and controls to allocate funds in the pooled account to the individual underlying clients.

-- (c) the AI is satisfied that the intermediary has proper systems and controls to allocate funds in the pooled account to the individual underlying clients. - 7.4 Where an intermediary cannot satisfy the above conditions and refuses to provide information about the identity of underlying clients by claiming, for example, reliance on professional secrecy, an AI should not permit the intermediary to open a client account. - 7.5 An AI should not be precluded from making reasonable enquiries about transactions passing through client accounts that give cause for concern or from reporting those transactions if any suspicion is aroused.
+- 7.4 Where an intermediary cannot satisfy the above conditions and refuses to provide information about the identity of underlying clients by claiming, for example, reliance on professional secrecy, an AI should not permit the intermediary to open a client account. - 7.5 An AI should not be precluded from making reasonable enquiries about transactions passing through client accounts that give cause for concern or from reporting those transactions if any suspicion is aroused.